-We are an independent non-departmental public body (NDPB) sponsored by the Department for Culture, Media and Sport (DCMS).
+We are an independent non-departmental public body (NDPB) sponsored by the Department for Digital, Culture, Media and Sport (DCMS).

 We have over 250 employees, mostly based at our offices in Birmingham, including around 40 home-based colleagues working across England, Scotland and Wales.